MicrosoftDocs/Virtualization-Documentation/windowscontainers/userguide/vm_vmpssession.md

-﻿ms.ContentId: e586a11a-870f-403b-8af8-4c2931589d26
+ms.ContentId: e586a11a-870f-403b-8af8-4c2931589d26
 title: VM management using PowerShell

-# Managing Wndows Inside Virtual Machines with PowerShell #
+# Managing Windows inside virtual machines with Windows PowerShell #

 ## VM Sessions ##

-** Windows 10 hosts to Windows 10 VMs only**
+**Windows 10 hosts to Windows 10 VMs only**

-Windows 10 and later offer PowerShell remoting from the Hyper-V host directly to virtual machines running on the host.
-VM Sessions work regardless of network configuration, remote management setting, etc. on either the host or the virtual machine.
+Windows 10 introduces Windows PowerShell remote management from the Hyper-V host directly to virtual machines running on the host.
+These remote management sessions work regardless of network configuration or the remote management settings on the host or the virtual machine.

-To create a PowerShell session directly between the Hyper-V host and the virtual machines running on that host use the `-VMName` or `-VMguid` flags with several standard PowerShell remoting commands.
+To create a Windows PowerShell session directly between the Hyper-V host and the virtual machines running on that host use the `-VMName` or `-VMguid` flags with the supported standard PowerShell remoting commands:

-**Supported commands:**
 *  Enter-PSSession
 *  Invoke-Command